Brandonyli/brandonleeJIPCAD.github.io/index.md

 The NOM file containing the C++ generator files, an example NOM file, and the edited NOM language file can be found [here](https://github.com/Brandonyli/brandonyli.github.io/tree/main/GenParametricSurf).

 ### Generator: General Implicit Surface
-Implicit surfaces are defined by f(x,y,z)=a, where a is the 'isolevel'.
-Implicit surfaces can be thought of as Cartesian surfaces in 4 dimensions, projected down into 3 dimensions.
+Implicit surfaces are defined by f(x,y,z)=b, where b is the 'isolevel'.
+Implicit surfaces can be thought of as Euclidean surfaces in 4 dimensions, projected down into 3 dimensions.
 They are fundamentally different than explicit functions like the functions supplied to the Cartesian Surface generator described in an earlier section, which take the form z=f(x,y).

-The generation of implicit surfaces can be thought of as solving g(c)=f(X,Y,c)-a, where a scalar c is plugged into the function g and evaluated at every infinitesimally small point on the X-Y plane.
+The generation of implicit surfaces can be thought of as solving g(c)=f(X,Y,c)-b, where a scalar c is plugged into the function g and evaluated at every infinitesimally small point on the X-Y plane.
 We then calculate Z=g(c)+c (our function g(c) is evaluated across the X-Y plane, so Z is a matrix that describes the z-dimension, i.e. the 'height' of our function in the z-direction).
 We evaluate Z(c)=g(c)+c at every level of z from -inf to inf, effectively giving us identical surfaces stacked on top of each other (see image below).

 ![](./media/implicitfuncpics/stackedsurfaces.png){:height="60%" width="60%"}